Top 5 Best Pilates Reformer Reviews for March, 2023

 2. Balanced Body Pilates IQ Reformer

-This is another professional-grade Pilates Reformer from a respected equipment manufacturer, with a few less bells and whistles than the Stott (for example, it doesn’t come with a box, platform extender or foot strap) but at a lower price.
+This is another professional-grade Pilates Reformer from a respected equipment manufacturer, with a few less bells and whistles than the Stott (for example, it doesn’t come with a box, platform extender or foot strap).
+However, it does come at a lower price to you.

 One thing that makes this Balanced Body product unique and a good choice for home users is its telescoping frame.
 When you’re using the reformer, you can extend it to full length, but when you want to put it away (using the convenient library wheels) it collapses for storage.
 One other thing we should note is that there is no stand for the Pilates IQ Reformer; it lies flat on the floor.